 Reading is an opportunity to discover a new sense of self, “reading can offer richer, broader, and more complex models of experience, which enable people to view their own lives from a refreshed perspective and with renewed understanding,” says Dr Josie Billington, deputy director into reading at the University of Liverpool.
 “Some books leave us free and some books make us free” said Ralph Waldo Emerson.
 And if the recent buzz around Sarah Hepola’s book BlackOut is anything to go by, more people are connecting with themselves and others by talking about their relationships with alcohol.

-Here in the Club Soda Bookshop, we have a growing list of books and films, all recommended by our Members.
-Below are some of the most recent recommendations made, which you can then find online via our bookshop.
+We have a growing list of books, all recommended by our members.
+Below are some of the most recent recommendations made.

 Rachel’s Holiday by Marian Keyes